CS178A-B/yelp-review-topic-categorizer-analyzer-app/README.md

 ### `npm start`

-Runs the client in the development mode.<br />
+Runs the client and server in the development mode.<br />
 This automatically opens [http://localhost:3000](http://localhost:3000) in your browser, where you can view the app.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### `node app.js`

-Runs the server connected to the database.<br />
-This connects the client side of the app to the server and database, enabling any functions on the server side to run accordingly.

-You will also see any node errors in the console.

 ### `npm test`